-Here are some reasons why we are so bad at following through these resolutions and what you should be doing instead:
+Here are some reasons why New Year’s Resolutions fail and what you should be doing instead.

 Like every new experience, most people are excited about doing something new to better themselves.
 But because they don’t realize that the path to a better version of themselves is usually a long and arduous one, they give up in the middle of the journey.
 Why?
 This is because most people expect the change they want to come immediately and easily give up when they don’t get it.